Tsallis Holographic Dark Energy Reconsidered: Interacting THDE model as dynamical vacuum

 where $\rho_{m}$ and $\rho_{de}$ is the dark matter and dark energy density respectively.
 The conservation equations including the interaction between THDE and dark matter are given by

 where $\dot{\rho}_{de}$ and $\dot{\rho}_{m}$ are the derivatives of dark energy and dark matter densities with respect to the cosmic time, $P_{de}$ and $P_{m}$ are the pressure of dark energy and matter respectively and $Q$ represents the interaction, which determines the rate of exchange of energy between the dark sectors.
 From equation \eqref{eqn:S1:7} it is clear that $Q$ has to be a function of energy density and inverse of time.
 We are adopting a simple function, $Q=3bH\rho_{m}$ where $b$ is the coupling constant.
-Since the THDE is considered as a dynamical vacuum it's equation of state is $P_{de}=-\rho_{de}$ and the matter is considered as pressureless.
+None of the previous works has considered this form of interaction in combination with the GO scale in studying the evolution of the FLRW universe.
+Since the THDE is considered as a dynamical vacuum, its equation of state is $P_{de}=-\rho_{de}$ and the matter is considered as pressureless.
 Considering the above assumptions, the equations in \eqref{eqn:S1:7} reduces to

 The above equations \eqref{eqn:S1:9} can be rewritten in terms of density parameter $\Omega=\frac{\rho}{3H_{0}^{2}}$ where $H_{0}$ denotes the present value of Hubble parameter and $x=\ln a$ as